ssube/js-utils/README.md

 - [SonarCloud](https://sonarcloud.io/)

-None of these are required, but Renovate and Snyk can be very helpful when dependencies release a security patch (and even more so when they decline).
+None of these are required, but Renovate and Snyk can be very helpful when dependencies release a security patch.

 ## External Secrets